fullharvest/heroku-buildpack-imagemagick-heif/README.md

 heroku-buildpack-imagemagick-heif
 =================================

+Forked from a 3rd-party Heroku buildpack to install ImageMagick 7 on FH's heroku-18 servers.
+Not guarenteed to work when the app is upgraded to a new Heroku stack.

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick  with HEIF support binaries into your project.

 This one works with [Heroku stack](https://devcenter.heroku.com/articles/stack) `heroku-18`.